brendalaupg/transfer-app/README.md

 ## Notes on Testing

+### Device Contacts:

+-   Create a Contact on the device, with a Malaysian phone number
+-   numbers that are not validated as a Malayisan phone can't be selected to Transfer, since we're assuming they're using DuitNow

+### Biometrics

 -   The hardcode pin `000000`
 -   there are 3 places to start a new transfer flow, from the Dashboard:

--   What to test:

     1. Tap on Transfer (no prefill)
     2. Tap on Contact, and tap on a contact list item (prefill recipient)
     3. Tap on History, and tap on a transfer item (thats transfering out).
 In the details screen click on the 'Tranfer Again' Button (prefill recipient, amount and note)

 -   How to Test a Sucessful Transfer: